 The Parable of the Tenants, 1-12

-Mk 12:1 He then began to speak to them in parables: “A man planted a vineyard.
-He put a wall around it, dug a pit for the winepress and built a watchtower.
-Then he rented the vineyard to some farmers and went away on a journey.”
+12:1 Then he began to speak to them in parables: “A man planted a vineyard.
+He put a fence around it, dug a pit for its winepress, and built a watchtower.
+Then he leased it to tenant farmers and went on a journey.

 The parable records the special privileges given to the Jewish nation.
 God has given them good and wise laws, godly leaders, gracious promises, and fellowship with himself.
 We might reflect that we too have been granted many favours by God, and might ask how grateful we are for them, and how positively we have responded to them.